Woodworking Power Tools

 The features of a table saw may vary somewhat from brand to brand.
 Generally, however, the two styles of table saws feature the same blade adjustments.
 The differences primarily pertain to cost, voltage requirements, and other aspects of operation.

 Cabinet maker’s style table saws, for instance, typically offer less vibration than a contractor’s style saw, and operate with more power.
 Cabinet maker’s style saws also tend to run at higher prices, so this may be a consideration for those buying tools on a budget.
+Remember, saws can put significant amounts of sawdust into the air in your shop, so be sure to look at shop dust collectors before you do much cutting.

 Chop Saw (Miter Saw)